-A separate same-day or subsequent day follow-up optometrist or ophthalmologist office visit is allowed for the purpose of the delivery, and final adjustment to the visual axis and anatomical topography of Medicaid-covered eye wear.
+A separate same-day or subsequent day follow-up optometrist or ophthalmologist office visit is allowed for the purpose of the delivery, and final adjustment to the visual axis and anatomical topography of Medicaid-covered eyewear.
 Presence of the physician is not required.
-If the visit meets these criteria, procedure code 99211 should be used when billing for this service.
-Documentation in the patient's record should reflect that the patient returned for a separate visit on the same day or subsequent day for the purpose of the delivery and final adjustment of the eye wear, and must include a description of the services provided.
-If the patient returns on the same day or subsequent day simply to pick up their eye wear, and no final adjustments to the visual axes and anatomical topography are performed, the provider must not bill for this service.
+If the visit meets these criteria, the appropriate procedure code for an office or other outpatient visit "that may not require the presence of a physician" should be used when billing for this service.
+Documentation in the patient's record should reflect that the patient returned for a separate visit on the same day or subsequent day for the purpose of the delivery and final adjustment of the eyewear, and must include a description of the services provided.
+If the patient returns on the same day or subsequent day simply to pick up their eyewear, and no final adjustments to the visual axes and anatomical topography are performed, the provider must not bill for this service.

-Eye Wear Replacement Policy
+Eyewear Replacement Policy

-Eye wear is limited to three pair per calendar year without review.
-Billing for the fourth and subsequent pairs must have documentation attached justifying the need for more than three pair of eye wear per year.
-Acceptable documentation includes, but is not limited to:
+Eyewear is limited to three pair per calendar year without review.
+Billing for the fourth and subsequent pairs must have documentation attached justifying the need for more than three pair of eyewear per year.